happypeter/edocs/soho.md

   - shoebox
   - bed/sofa/stool
   - drawer
-  - shallow container to group things https://youtu.be/7Ud2N1sssyw?t=16 , say I have a set of Masion jars, I can put all in a shallow box, so that I can still see most part of the jars.
+  - shallow container to group things https://youtu.be/7Ud2N1sssyw?t=16 , say I have a set of Mason jars, I can put all in a shallow box, so that I can still see most part of the jars.
   - anything.
 - box_system_sizes
   - based on my white_box_size , the box sizes I build will be divided by a integer. all the sizes here are exterior.